-The truth, though not widely known because of the internet’s current anglophone dominance, is that in the 1980s, nearly a decade before the internet as we know it was even a twinkle in Tim Berners-Lee’s eye, France had its own version of the net.
+The truth — though not widely known because of the internet’s current anglophone dominance — is that in the 1980s (nearly a decade before the internet as we know it was even a twinkle in Tim Berners-Lee’s eye), France had its own version of the net.
 It was known, to give it its full title, as the Médium interactif par numérisation d’information téléphonique, or the Minitel for short.
-Minitel’s story is a fascinating but nearly forgotten chapter in the history of interactive computing that carries important lessons for our own day — lessons that touch upon everything from the power and importance of creativity to the dangers of government bureaucracy.
+Minitel’s story is a fascinating but nearly forgotten chapter in the history of interactive computing.
+It carries important lessons for our own day — lessons that touch upon everything from the power and importance of creativity to the dangers of government bureaucracy.

 To redress these issues and give a boost to French national pride, Nora and Minc recommended massive government investments in the French telephone industry.
 Specifically, they also floated the innovative idea that once France’s telephone services had been properly revamped and updated, the government should layer a network of interactive services atop the old telephone network and make those services accessible through a computer terminal that ordinary French citizens would have in their homes.
 Once this additional network had been built, the French government would maintain it and set the rules of the game while allowing private individuals and organizations to build and offer whatever additional services the public might desire.

 With this in mind, Postes, Télégraphes et Téléphones, or PTT, the state-owned-and-controlled postal and telecommunications company (which, in 1991, was split into France Télécom and La Poste, the former of which, since July of 2013, has been known as Orange S.A.), set to work building the Minitel network.
 In all, the project was the result of a collaborative effort led by Bernard Marti, who was then the director of the Centre commun d’études de télévision et télécommunications.
 It also built upon and improved the designs of similar digital telecommunications systems in other countries, most notably the UK’s Prestel.